Hey cyclist!

 Instructions:

-• Inspection: Locate the rusted spots on the chain.
+• Inspection: Identify rust spots on the chain.

 • Degreasing: Apply the specific degreaser, focusing on the rusted areas.
 Let it sit.

-• Brushing: Scrub the chain with the stiff-bristle brush, concentrating on the rusted areas.
+• Scrubbing: Scrub the chain with the stiff-bristled brush, concentrating on the rusted areas.

 • Rinsing: Rinse the chain with clean water.

-• Drying: Completely dry the chain with a cloth.
+• Drying: Dry the chain completely with a cloth.

-• Sandpaper (If Necessary): Gently smooth the rusted surfaces with fine-grit sandpaper.
+• Sandpaper (If Necessary): Gently sand the rusted surfaces with fine-grit sandpaper.

-• Anti-Rust Lubrication: Apply anti-rust lubricant to each link.
+• Rust-Preventive Lubrication: Apply rust-preventive lubricant to each link.
 Let it sit.

-• Reattach the Chain: If removed, reattach it correctly.
+• Reinstall the Chain: If removed, reinstall it correctly.

-• Final Inspection: Check for rust removal, ensure chain tension and lubrication.
+• Final Inspection: Check for rust removal, ensure chain tension and lubrication are correct.

-Follow these steps to keep your chain rust-free, prolonging the life of your bike and improving performance.
+Follow these steps to keep your chain free from rust, extending the life of your bike and improving performance.
 Repeat the process regularly.

-Cleaning the chain of the bike is an important step in maintenance, but it is just as crucial to avoid certain practices that could damage the chain or compromise the bike's performance.
-Here are some things not to do:
+Cleaning the chain of a bicycle is an important step in maintenance, but it is equally crucial to avoid certain practices that could damage the chain or compromise the performance of the bike.
+Here are some things you should not do:

-Using non-specific cleaners for cleaning bike chains can damage components and the frame.
-Products like Chanteclair or other detergents must be carefully selected and checked to ensure compatibility with metal surfaces without causing damage or accelerating rust.
+Using detergents not specifically designed for cleaning bicycle chains can damage components and the frame.
+Products such as Chanteclair or other cleaners must be carefully selected and verified to ensure compatibility with metal surfaces without causing damage or accelerating rust.

-Absolutely avoid using gasoline to clean the bike chain.
-Gasoline can remove lubricant, cause damage to components, and pose a safety risk due to its flammability.
-Using aggressive solvents like gasoline can compromise the structural integrity of the chain and frame.
+Absolutely avoid using petrol to clean a bicycle chain.
+Petrol can remove lubricants, damage components, and pose a safety risk due to its flammability.
+The use of aggressive solvents like petrol can compromise the structural integrity of the chain and the frame.

-Choosing appropriate cleaners is essential for keeping the bike chain in optimal condition while preserving the integrity of the components and frame.
-Opting for bike-specific products will help ensure effective cleaning without the risk of damage.
+Choosing appropriate detergents is fundamental to maintaining the bicycle chain in optimal condition while preserving the integrity of components and the frame.
+Opting for specific bicycle products will help ensure effective cleaning without risking damage.

 Do Not Use High-Pressure Water: